lllonely010/PythonAPITest/README.md

 - pip3 install pytest-nunit
 - pytest pythonapi/tests -v --nunit-xml=APItest-results.xml

-## Setup pipleline on CircleCI using this configuration and image is ready on docker hub
+### Setup pipleline on CircleCI using this configuration and image is ready on docker hub or build imgae using docker file
 .circleci/config.yml

 ### Example Jenkinsfile to add a job to run in Docker